Udeme98/Guessing-game-app/README.md

 # About the Game

-This is a guessing game, where you have to guess the correct number, wuth the help of hints.
+This is a guessing game, where you have to guess the correct number, with the help of hints.

 Have fun!